Today on "Special Report":

-Details on these stories and more on Special Report with Brit Hume.
-Today's guest host is Tony Snow.
+Details on those stories and more on Special Report with Brit Hume at 6 p.m.
+ET.

 — Guests and topics are subject to change